 Growing small to midsized enterprises (SMEs) may feel nervous about moving to an enterprise resource planning (ERP) solution.
-Maybe they’ve heard stories about disrupting operations, excessive complexity, or a lack of training.
+In evaluating QuickBooks vs SAP Business One, maybe they’ve heard stories about disrupting operations, excessive complexity, or a lack of training.
 Maybe they’ve heard that making changes to the initial spec to get specialized features can quickly double or triple the price tag.

 Here are some of the risk factors and how to overcome them when evaluating partners to help you move from accounting software like QuickBooks or Sage 50 to an ERP solution.